How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 If you’ve tried other sleep techniques with no success, don’t give up — this military-approved tactic could be the breakthrough you need.

-With a few weeks of practice, you could be falling asleep in 2 minutes every single night.
+Get it right with a few weeks of practice.
+And you could be falling asleep in 2 minutes every single night.

 Say goodbye to counting sheep and lying awake for hours.
-Say goodbye to researching sleep hacks on your lunch break, as you guzzle an XL, double-strength coffee.
+Forget researching sleep hacks on your lunch break, as you guzzle an XL, double-strength coffee.
+It’s high time you get the sleep you deserve.

-With this tactic, you could fall asleep fast, wake up rested and feel prepared for a productive workday every day.
+With this tactic, you could fall asleep fast and wake up rested.
+You’ll feel physically prepared for a productive workday every day.
+Pair it with healthy habits and you’ll feel like you’re on top of the world.

 (1) Willson, Amelia.
 “How Long Should It Take to Fall Asleep?"
 Tuck, 25 Aug.
 2018, www.tuck.com/how-long-should-it-take-to-fall-asleep/